 The benefits of eating protein for healthy and achievable weight loss

-Protein, protein, protein seems to be everywhere; are there additional benefits of eating protein as part of a healthy diet?
+Claims about protein are everywhere, but what are the benefits of eating protein as part of a healthy diet?
 Read about how protein is vital for weight loss.
 Learn how MyNetDiary calculates your protein needs and discover rich protein sources to add to your diet.

-Dietary protein is critical to health because of the amino acids or building blocks that make up proteins.
+Dietary protein is critical to health because of the amino acids or building blocks of proteins.
 We use amino acids for growth and development, cell generation, hormone and enzyme building, and other functions like supporting a healthy immune system!
-Eating protein daily is vital for ensuring a healthy body.
+Eating protein daily is vital for ensuring health.

-Some animal proteins are also high in calories due to fat content.
+Some animal proteins are higher in calories because of fat.
 Choose lean cuts, trim excess fat, and avoid deep-fat frying to ensure you reap the benefits of protein-rich foods without the extra calories.

-Since most MyNetDiary members are trying to lose weight or manage blood sugar, we use a macronutrient target to encourage healthy proteins and fats while controlling carbs.
+Since many MyNetDiary members are trying to lose weight or manage blood sugar, we use a macronutrient target to encourage healthy proteins and fats while controlling carbs.

-If you prefer a different macronutrient target, customize your goals with a Premium MyNetDiary membership.
+If you prefer a different protein target, customize your goals with a Premium MyNetDiary membership, as seen below:

 You can also plan your protein needs based on your body weight.
 The US Recommended Dietary Allowance (RDA) for protein is 0.8 grams per kilogram (or about .36 g per pound) daily.